jhill1/SEPwC.github.io/_sources/Software_development.rst

 *Linting* refers to running your code through software that checks the syntax and layout/formatting of your code.
 The term comes from the fluff shed by clothing, i.e. ``lint`` removes the extraneous fluff from your code.
-It often points our better ways of writing functions, sylistic issues with your code and, when working in a team, checks things are consistant across the whole team (e.g. using 4 spaces to indent, rather than some people using 3 or 2).
+It often points our better ways of writing functions, stylistic issues with your code and, when working in a team, checks things are consistent across the whole team (e.g. using 4 spaces to indent, rather than some people using 3 or 2).

 Both R and Python (and most other languages) have some form of lint software available.
 For R the package is called ``lintr``, for Python it's ``pylint``.
 Let's deal with these in turn.